Feedback

 Session-Based Handling

-Video content is managed and handle within your current browser session during the merging process.
+Video content is managed and handled within your current browser session during the merging process.

 Audio Processing